Our approach helps client reduce costs and complete pre-construction planning in record time

 Before beginning construction, VDOT needed a partner to perform significant preliminary geotechnical investigation.
 In addition, VDOT’s multiyear court battle with a local municipality that contested the I-95 project left only 13 weeks for the project’s preliminary design, a nearly impossible feat.
 VDOT’s public-private partner knew it needed out-of-the-box thinking to meet the strict timeline and reached out to Haley & Aldrich for help.

 Using our intimate knowledge of VDOT’s prescriptive boring process, we assessed the requirements and then developed a go-forward plan to keep both highway projects on track.
 Since contractors would be fined if they fell behind schedule, we knew success meant getting things right the first time.
 Using Lean principles, we shortened a multistep review cycle by preplanning our borings in cooperation with VDOT before performing the work.
 This allowed us to complete an extraordinary number of borings in record time, which lowered our costs and resulted in trickle-down savings of $400,000 for the client.

 We also pre-planned boring fallbacks for sites that proved inaccessible, which allowed progress to continue unabated.
-Because borings were drilled along high-profile main arteries to the DC area, strong logistics planning was of the utmost importance in maintaining traffic flows and keeping our client out of the news.
+Because borings were drilled along high-profile main arteries to the district, strong logistics planning was of the utmost importance in maintaining traffic flows and keeping our client out of the news.

-- Helped VDOT’s P3 partner avoid costly delays and fines due to our knowledge of VDOT practices and innovative, pre-planned boring strategies
+Helped VDOT’s public-private partner avoid costly delays and fines due to our knowledge of VDOT practices and innovative, pre-planned boring strategies